Scams and Older People

 The problem is that many legitimate companies and charities also ply their trade door-to-door.
 So how can you protect yourself against doorstep scammers?

 DON’T BE A SCAM VICTIM!

-Trading Standards advise all householders to NEVER BUY GOODS AND SERVICES ON THE DOORSTE
+Trading Standards advise all householders to NEVER BUY GOODS AND SERVICES ON THE DOORSTEP

 Keep your front and back doors locked, even when you are at home

 Install a ‘spy hole’ or electronic viewer in your front door so you can see who it is before you open the door, or a door chain